jshaipuka/ai-sandbox/notebooks/Compute_notes.md

 # Training GPU cards

 Same code was run as in 'Traning on Azure Machine Learning Compute' section, but only on PyTorch.
-GPU cards were used for Pytorch.
+CUDA was used for Pytorch.
 OS = Windows.

 1. NVIDIA GeForce GTX 1660 Ti (6GB VRAM)
 Pytorch    36 min